 WordPress revolutionized the simple creation of websites.
 To a large extent, WooCommerce is just as easy to use.
 This also saves costs - both in the initial setup and shop maintenance and in the training of employees.
 If you already have experience with WordPress, you'll be able to navigate your way around WooCommerce easily.

 For a long time WooCommerce was only considered a suitable option for small online shops but this is no longer the case.
 WooCommerce performance has been getting better and better since version 3.x with optimized product tables and integrated caching functions.
-WordPress shops with thousands or even tens of thousands of products are now much more common.
-I'll show you an example of such a site later on.
+WordPress shops with thousands or even tens of thousands of products are now much more commonplace and I'll show you an example of such a site later on.

 Compared with other shop systems, the scalability of WooCommerce is especially good.
 This means that it grows with the size and requirements of your online shop.
 At the beginning you start with the standard version, which is relatively quick to set up.
 Later, depending on your requirements, you can activate or remove additional extensions (so-called plugins).
 With the right maintenance your shop system remains as lean, performant and manageable as it can be.